-We continue to raise this matter with mobile phone providers to find out what else can be done to improve the signal across the constituency.
-Damian met with Vodafone on 15th September 2023 to discuss their plans to upgrade 10 masts to 4G and five masts to 5G by next year to improve the signal in some of the 'not spots' in the constituency.
-He has also recently met with BT EE
+Damian continues to raise this matter with mobile phone providers to find out what else can be done to improve the signal across the constituency.
+He met with Vodafone on 15th September 2023 to discuss their plans to upgrade 10 masts to 4G and five masts to 5G this year to improve the signal in some of the 'not spots' in the constituency.
+He has also recently met with BT EE.

 Virgin Media O2 estimate that half of the population will have 5G by the end of this year.

 Other devices, such as telecare medical devices, security alarms, CCTV and traffic lights, all rely on the PSTN.
 The government is working with relevant sectors to ensure customers and providers of these devices are prepared.
 For instance, the Department for Health and Social Care published a telecare stakeholder action plan.